zhafran-bvt/dataset_generator/README.md

 ---

-## 📄 License

-This project is released under the MIT License.

----

 ## 📬 Contributing

-Feel free to fork, submit PRs, or raise issues to improve or extend functionality.
+Fork, create a branch, and submit PRs or open issues to improve the tool.